Color rendering index (CRI) goes hand in hand with color temperature when you’re trying to pick the right lighting for your application.

 Simply put, the metric is a number between 0 and 100 that is used to predict how well a product renders color.
 The closer to 100, the better – or truer – colors should look under its light.

 CRI is calculated based on how well a light source renders eight specific pastel colors.
 The theory is that if a light renders these colors well, it should render all colors well.

 Here’s an example that the National Institute of Standards and Technology (NIST) produced showing the difference between poor color rendering light (left) and high-color-rendering light (right).
 Which would you rather have?

-A new technology called color pumping has also emerged recently that enhances and saturates the color spectrum and works ideally in retail where the product displayed is using bright and vivid colors.
-Philips calls theirs "crisp white," Xicato calls theirs "vivid," and
+A new technology called color pumping has also emerged that enhances and saturates the color spectrum.
+It works ideally in retail with bright and vivid products.
+Philips calls theirs "crisp white," Xicato calls theirs "vivid," and Solais calls theirs "violight."

 This is where CRI can actually be misleading because the goal of this is to actually oversaturate and accentuate certain colors (mainly blues, blacks, whites, and greens) instead of matching a reference source.

 At this point, you’ve spent money carefully designing the surfaces, atmosphere, products, and other particular details of your space.
 Or maybe you’re on the other end of the spectrum and you simply need light in your space, but color quality isn’t quite as important (like in parking garages).
 How do you decide what CRI is right for you?

 As a rule, a CRI of 90 or more is considered high and anything below 80 is considered mid-range to low.
 If color quality is important, seriously consider something in the 90s.